跳至主要內容

 Ju Seong Lee (李主聖), Ph.D.
 (University of Illinois at Urbana-Champaign)

 I believe our greatest gifts—time and talent—are meant to be shared.
 When we use them to uplift those in need, we feel deep joy, build meaningful relationships, and strengthen communities.
-This belief was shaped by volunteer work across 10+ regions, including Cambodia, Mongolia, and Thailand, since 2000, where I witnessed how lifelong, lifewide, and informal learning can transform young lives.
+This belief has grown through volunteer work since 2000 across more than 10 regions—including Cambodia, Mongolia, and Thailand—where I witnessed how lifelong, lifewide, and informal learning can transform young lives.

-Inspired by these experiences and the spirit of the Korean word "아이들" (aideul, meaning "children"), I introduced the concept of Informal Digital Learning of English (IDLE) in 2018.
-IDLE promotes a fundamentally different approach: intuitive, curiosity-based learning, where learners raise their own "why" questions, learning and play merge, and every failure becomes a discovery.
-It creates a natural space for exploration, free from the constraints of rigid, adult-designed systems.
+Inspired by these experiences and by the Korean word for children, aideul (아이들), I introduced the concept of Informal Digital Learning of English (IDLE) in 2018.
+IDLE is the self-directed, interest-fuelled exploration of English in digital spaces.
 Research across 10+ regions shows that IDLE is linked to positive outcomes in over 20 areas, from enjoyment and growth mindset to speaking confidence.
+Successful IDLE learners often share key traits: a vivid future English self-image, a blurred line between learning and play, a habit of asking hypothetical questions, and a mindset that treats mistakes as opportunities for discovery.